Jongpil0911/Jongpil0911.github.io/_posts/lablog/dhm/2024-06-19-HiVA_optim.md

 ---
 # [A study of Noise Reduction Algorithm Using Statistical Optimization in Digital Holographic Microscopy](https://ieeexplore.ieee.org/abstract/document/10613728/)

+## Introduction
+Due to COVID-19, we need to
 This paper is published by IEEE at JCCSS 2024.

 [[DHM]]